 Don't miss this Fulham pub, which is so "gastro" it even holds a Michelin star.
 Relying on food sourced from trusted British suppliers, The Harwood Arms serves top quality, seasonal food, with a focus on game and the use of wild ingredients, as well as vegetables grown on its own roof – you can’t get much more “locally sourced” than that.

 As the name suggests, this food-focused pub near the Barbican specialises in game and wild foods.
 Salivate over a selection including duck, hare and grouse (depending on the season); or select from the various spit-roast meats, fish and shellfish dishes, which are fixtures on the tantalising menu.
 Make sure to also keep an eye out for The Jugged Hare's regular themed dinners.

 12. The Thomas Cubitt

 Head upstairs to The Thomas Cubitt’s elegant dining room, where you’ll find stylish modern dishes and a wide-ranging wine list worthy of its surrounds in well-heeled Belgravia.
 The dishes here make use of fine British produce, from rare breeds to game and seafood.
 If you’re looking for a more relaxed meal, there’s a full menu featuring pub classics in the more animated bar downstairs.

-Join South Londoners as they gather at this this refurbished Victorian pub for succulent meats cooked on a robata grill, brunch specials and Sunday lunches.
-A short walk from Tulse Hill station, Tulse Hill Hotel fuses both historic and modern; with antique fittings alongside trendy touches, and a contemporary European menu also featuring some British pub classics.
+Join South Londoners as they gather at this Victorian pub for succulent meats cooked on a robata grill, brunch specials and Sunday lunches.
+A short walk from Tulse Hill station, Tulse Hill Hotel fuses historic and modern; with antique fittings alongside trendy touches, and a contemporary menu also featuring some British pub classics.